howardVoxcan/CS50_Python/README.md

-# CS_Courses
+# CS50_Python

-I will attend to some CS courses from [edX-CS50](https://www.edx.org/), courses taught by Harvard professionals.
+I will attend to CS course about Python from [edX-CS50](https://www.edx.org/), courses taught by Harvard professional - .

 In this repository, I will show code, notelist to what I've learnt through courses daily.